Skip to main content

 The body’s production of growth hormone naturally decreases as we age.
 This decline is a gradual process, a normal part of our biological timeline.
 The robust pulses of our youth become less frequent and less potent over the decades.

-This reduction is one of the underlying factors contributing to the common experiences of aging, such as reduced (sarcopenia), increased fat storage, particularly around the abdomen, and a decrease in overall physical resilience.
+This reduction is one of the underlying factors contributing to the common experiences of aging, such as reduced muscle mass (sarcopenia), increased fat storage, particularly around the abdomen, and a decrease in overall physical resilience.
 Understanding this natural rhythm provides a powerful framework.
 It allows us to see that influencing this system is possible through the daily choices we make, using lifestyle inputs as a way to support the body’s innate capacity for self-renewal.

 The primary lifestyle pillars that influence this system are clear and accessible.
 They involve the quality of our sleep, the nature of our physical activity, and the composition of our diet.
 Each of these inputs sends a distinct signal to the brain, directly influencing the release of growth hormone.
 By aligning these lifestyle factors with the body’s natural rhythms, we can work with our physiology to enhance this vital process.